kirgudkov/rest-api-helper/README.md

 - `Patch`
 - `Head`

-These subclasses are convenience classes that extend `Request` and set the `method` property accordingly.
+These are convenience classes that extend `Request` and set the `method` property accordingly.

 ---